Can I go blind from the procedure?

 I’ll never forget, growing up as the quiet wimpy kid, the time when I hid in the bathroom on the day of our routine shots; or when the angry group of crows that lived on my block attacked my grandma.
 And there’s no need to explain my fear of the imminent destruction of humankind by raging blood-thirsty zombies.

 But loosing my eyesight is one of the fears on the list that is logical and very real.
 Our vision allows us to navigate the world and experience it in all its glory.
 In just a single glance—a mere fraction of a second—our eyes convert beams of light bouncing off objects into crisp, deep, and vivid visual images, allowing us to see such sights as towering mountain ranges, dense jungles, spectacular waterfalls, and brilliant sunsets.

 Out of all of the five senses, your sight is definitely not the one you want to give up first.
 So if any experience or decision will heighten your chance of losing it, you’re definitely going to think twice about it.

 However, some things in life are just unavoidable.
 And statistics from the US on causes of blindness show nearly all cases of blindness are caused by eye diseases, for example glaucoma or diabetes, with just 4 percent occurring from eye trauma.

 Why you shouldn’t need to worry about going blind from Laser Eye Surgery

 These statistics have a lot to say about the rare chance of going blind as a result of Laser Eye Surgery.
-In fact, your chance of going blind from the surgery is nearly the same as being struck by lightening—roughly one in six million.
+In fact, your chance of going blind from the surgery is nearly the same as being struck by lightening—roughly one in five million.

 Although extremely rare, there are cases from around the world of people loosing extensive vision following Laser Eye Surgery.
 In unfortunate cases such as these, a combination of factors are in play, including the technology in use, the expertise and experience of the laser eye surgeon, the prescription of the patient, and the particular circumstances.